Time-Dependent Deep Image Prior for Dynamic MRI: Discussion

+\textbf{Efficient Reconstruction.} Our model visits each frame about seven times during training (10,000 iterations / 1400 frames $\approx 7$ ), while GRASP sees all frames during the entire iterations (24 outer iterations).
+Regarding the execution time, the major bottleneck of our method is the slow forward model.
+It depends on the NuFFT package which, in its current implementation, does not benefit from a GPU and is a major cause for slowdown.
+Indeed, NuFFT takes 47 \% of the entire running time of our algorithm per each iteration; the average processing time for 100 repetitions is 6.55 s for back and forth NuFFTs, and 3.08 s for the remaining parts.
+With a more efficient implementation, our algorithm could be substantially accelerated.

-By contrast, in our proposed approach we relax the hypothesis of ideal periodicity.
-As presented in Section~\ref{sec: Latent Encoding for Acyclic Data}, this allows us to take into consideration cycle-to-cycle variations, thus providing access to clinical insights that are not available with traditional accelerated methods.
-Moreover, our ECG-free approach has the major benefit that no phase assignment is needed, thus providing access to a continuously defined time variable.
-Being fully automated, our approach is also reproducible.
-Another advantage is that the streaking artifacts associated to radial trajectories play no role since the reference data used for training in \eqref{eq: P3} or \eqref{eq: P4} are the spokes themselves, as opposed to reconstructed images.
-Finally, when compared to CS, our approach achieves better reconstruction, with a gain of $0.69\,\mbox{dB}$, as seen in Figure~\ref{fig:retro}.
-It also leads to a simpler optimization task with fewer hyper-parameters.
-For instance, \mbox{k-t} SENSE requires three interdependent hyper-parameters whose optimal value is found only after some substantial grid-search effort, while the two hyper-parameters of our approach are easier to interpret since they trivially consist of just an initial learning rate, along with a number of iterations.
+Because our model is fully automated, it leads to a simpler optimization task with fewer hyperparameters than the conventional methods.
+For instance, k-t SENSE requires three interdependent hyperparameters whose optimal values are found only after some substantial grid-search effort, while the two hyperparameters of our approach are easier to interpret since they trivially consist of just an initial learning rate, along with a number of iterations.